 Professional standards require us to accumulate misstatements identified during the audit, other than those that are clearly trivial, and to communicate accumulated misstatements to management.
-The schedule within the attachments summarizes the uncorrected misstatements, other than those that are clearly trivial, that we presented to management.
-In our judgment, neither the uncorrected misstatements nor the misstatements that management corrected, either individually or in the aggregate, indicate matters that could have had a significant effect on the Company's financial reporting process.
+The schedule within the attachments summarizes the material corrected as well as the uncorrected misstatements, other than those that are clearly trivial, that we presented to management.
+The internal control matters section of this report describes the effects on the financial reporting process indicated by the corrected misstatements, other than those that we consider to be of a lesser magnitude than significant deficiencies and material weaknesses.